 Our main finding was that sexual stimuli elicit discernible patterns of brain activation in men and women.
-Sexual movie clips and pictures elicited widespread activation across the brain in both males and females.
-Activations were observed in regions associated with reward and emotion (e.g. brainstem, basal ganglia, thalamus, ACC, amygdala, and medial prefrontal cortex) and in somatosensory and motor cortices (pre- and postcentral gyrus, SMA) implicated in sexual arousal (Georgiadis & Kringelbach, 2012).
+The GLM analysis revealed that sexual movie clips and pictures elicited widespread activation across the brain in both sexes: Activations were observed in regions associated with reward and emotion (e.g., brainstem, basal ganglia, thalamus, ACC, amygdala, and medial prefrontal cortex) and in somatosensory and motor cortices (pre- and postcentral gyrus, SMA) implicated in sexual arousal (Georgiadis & Kringelbach, 2012).
 Activations were also observed in visual regions in the occipital and inferior temporal cortices and in the dorsal attention network (frontal eye fields, FEF and intraparietal sulcus, IPS).
-Men showed on average stronger responses than women particularly in visual regions in the occipital cortex and fusiform gyri, in the dorsal attention network as well as in various prefrontal regions.
+Men showed stronger responses than women particularly in visual regions in the occipital cortex and fusiform gyri, in the dorsal attention network as well as in various prefrontal regions.
 Notably, using multivariate pattern classification we were able to accurately predict the sex of the individual subjects.
 The classifier generalized across the movie and picture experiments, underlining the consistency of the sex-specific response patterns.
 These results indicate that, although visual sexual stimuli engage similar networks in men and women, brain activity patterns induced by such stimuli are different across sexes.

-Brain activity patterns induced by visual sexual stimuli predict individuals' sex
+5.1 | Brain activity patterns induced by visual sexual stimuli predict individuals' sex

-Using multivariate pattern classification of the brain responses to the sexual movies and pictures, we were able to accurately classify the subjects as males or females.
-This indicates robust sex differences in the brain responses to sexual signals.
-To our knowledge, there are no previous studies employing sex-classification with visual sexual stimuli, but the classification accuracies achieved in the current study are comparable to those obtained in sex classification with resting state fMRI (Satterthwaite et al., 2015; Weis et al., 2020; C. Zhang et al., 2018; X. Zhang et al., 2020) and functional connectivity during a semantic decision task (Xu et al., 2020).
+Using multivariate pattern classification of the brain responses to the sexual movies and pictures, we were able to accurately classify the subjects as men or women.
+This indicates that sex differences in the brain responses to sexual signals are robust enough to differentiate men and women at the individual subject level.
+To our knowledge, there are no previous studies employing sex classification with visual sexual stimuli, but the classification accuracies achieved in the current study are comparable with those obtained in sex classification with resting-state fMRI (Satterthwaite et al., 2015; Weis et al., 2020; Zhang et al., 2018; Zhang et al., 2020) and functional connectivity during a semantic decision task (Xu et al., 2020).
 The accuracy was better in the movie (76%) than in the picture experiment (66%).
-This likely reflects the fact that audiovisual movies are more representative of the natural environment, and consequently activate the brain more strongly and consistently than still photos (Hasson et al., 2010).
-Importantly, above chance level classification was achieved even with cross-classification where the classifier was trained on the data from one experiment and tested on data from the other indicating that the male/female-typical brain activation patterns evoked by sexual signals were consistent across the experiments.
-This indicates that the sexspecific brain responses indeed reflected the processing of the sexual content shared across the dynamic videos and still pictures.
+This likely reflects the fact that audiovisual movies are more representative of the natural sociosexual environment, and consequently activate the brain more strongly and consistently than still photos (Hasson